 We invite you to call our friendly team today to learn more about our orthodontic services and to schedule your initial oral examination.
 We are eager to give you a reason to smile!

 It’s normal for a patient to have discomfort for a day or two after braces or retainers are adjusted.
 It can make eating uncomfortable.
-Reassure the patient that the discomfort is both normal and temporary.
-Encourage soft foods.
-Have the patient rinse the mouth with warm salt water.
-If the patient is allowed to have over-the-counter pain relievers, acetaminophen or ibuprofen may be effective
+Be reassured that the discomfort is both normal and temporary.
+We encourage patients to eat soft foods and rinse with warm salt water.
+Over-the-counter pain relievers, acetaminophen or ibuprofen may be effective

 Irritation in Mouth

-Sometimes new braces can be irritating to the mouth, especially when the patient is eating.
+Sometimes new braces can be irritating to the mouth, especially when eating.
 A small amount of non-medicinal relief wax makes an excellent buffer between metal and mouth.
 Simply pinch off a small piece and roll it into a ball the size of a small pea.
 Flatten the ball and place it completely over the area of the braces causing irritation.
 The patient may then eat lunch more comfortably.
-Let the student know that if the wax is accidentally ingested it’s not a problem.
+If the wax is accidentally ingested, it’s not a problem.
 The wax is harmless.